 How to encrypt a clone backup

-If you're using a clone backup like SuperDuper or Carbon Copy instead of or in addition to Time Machine, you can encrypt the drive you're cloning to.
+If you're using a clone backup like SuperDuper or Carbon Copy instead of Time Machine, you can also encrypt the drive.
 It's a two-step process to set up but, once you've got it up and running, it's just as easy to maintain as any other cloning system.

 - Boot from your cloned backup drive.

 - Re-install macOS to create a recovery volume on that drive.